The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

-By Ari Altman | Published November 4, 2023 | Updated December 22, 2023
+By Ari Altman | Published October 15, 2024 | Updated October 15, 2024

-This guide lists our favorite coolers at every pricepoint, including two low-profile coolers, four towers, and two liquid models.
+One of the most cost effective and easiest modifications you can make to improve your PC’s performance is to upgrade its cooling.
+This guide lists our favorite coolers at every pricepoint, including two low-profile coolers, three towers, and three liquid models.
 But we didn’t stop there!
-We also list our favorite thermal paste and the seven best fans on the market, with specific recommendations for cases and coolers.
+We also list our favorite thermal paste and the eight best fans on the market, with specific recommendations for cases and coolers.

 Our Tips on Choosing a CPU Cooler